 I've broken a fluorescent bulb in my home.
 What do I do? - How to clean up a broken fluorescent bulb

-Fluorescent Light Bulb Information
+Fluorescent and HID Light Bulb Information

-If you can't throw them away, what should you do with burnt out bulbs?
+Since you can't throw them away, what should you do with burnt out bulbs?

 - Businesses may use a Universal Waste Management and Recycling Company (PDF), contract with a lamp replacement company to get their fluorescent bulbs recycled.
-Businesses may contact DEP Hazardous Waste program staff at (207) 287-7688 requirements and options for businesses.
+Businesses may contact DEP Hazardous Waste program staff at (207) 287-7688 about requirements and options for businesses.

 Proper Recycling of Fluorescent and HID Bulbs through Product Stewardship

 Maine requires manufacturers of mercury-added lamps to implement a product stewardship program for the recycling of these bulbs from households.
 The manufacturers' program provides containers to municipal waste collection sites and to retailers for storage, shipping and recycling of the bulbs.

 - Mercury-Added Product Fact Sheets describe historic and current mercury use in batteries, dental amalgam, lighting, thermostats, measuring devices, and formulated products. - Interstate Mercury Education & Reduction Clearinghouse (IMERC) (off site)